M-1-7-7/Scripts/OSCP/Win_Enum/Priv_Esc_Method/Unquoted_Service_Path.md

 ```
 - ***Execution:***

-1. Once payload is in position, and any other listeners are set up, execut `Restart-Computer` to restart the computer and either created a new admin or got an admin shell.
+1. Once payload is in position, and any other listeners are set up, execute `Restart-Computer` to restart the computer and either created a new admin or got an admin shell.